AmikerB/Horiseon/README.md

 # Horiseon Social Solutions Service

-Webpage for a Horiseon Social Solutions Services showcasing their services.
+Webpage for [Horiseon Social Solutions Services](link) showcasing their services.
 Webpage was already set up, code modified and additional code added to make the webpage more accessibile as well as bug fixes and organised.

 ## Installation